 Ivan Corwin (Clay Mathematics Institute, MIT, Microsoft

-Over the last 15 years researchers in probability, integrable systems
+Over the last 15 years researchers in probability, integrable

-systems.
+classes of disordered systems.
 The purpose of today's talk

 of symmetric functions) serves as a significant source of

 Virag (University of Toronto)

 How far is the random walker on a group?

-On Z^d the expected distance of a walker from its starting point
+On Z^d the expected distance of a walker from its starting

-it is of order n.
+(the regular tree), it is of order n.
 What exponents apart